CoderForGood/the-registry-of-intent/.github/ISSUE_TEMPLATE/leaving.md

 ---
-name: Team Contributor Interest: Leaving
+name: Team Contributor Interest - Leaving
 about: Let us know you're requesting to be removed as part of a team.
 title: "[LEAVING] "
 labels: leaving
 assignees: ''

 ---

 **Describe the request**